jgkramer/jgkramer.github.io/_posts/2023-01-28-Solar-Generation.md

 - **Differences in Geography**:  While there is some variability across the U.S. in the seasonal / the daily cycle of how the sun moves across the sky, geography also brings climate differences.
 I will look at a few solar-heavy U.S. states to see just how big these differences are, and how much they detract from solar electricity generation.

 I have two goals.
 The first is to show real data to quantify features of solar generation that are often qualitatively presented (e.g., intermittency).
-The second is to start generating a reasonably accurate mathematical model of solar as a variable electricity **supply**.
-This can then be matched up against the fluctuating **demand** levels for electricity that I have explored in previous posts.
-The intersection of supply and demand can generate other interesting outputs such as (1) how much energy storage is useful to have on the grid and/or (2) how much "overcapacity" needs to be built to fill gaps.
+The second is to begin constructing a realistic model of solar as a variable electricity **supply**.
+This supply can then be matched up against the fluctuating **demand** levels for electricity that I have explored in previous posts.
+The intersection of supply and demand can generate other interesting outputs such as (1) how much energy storage is useful to have on the grid and/or (2) how much "overcapacity" of electricity generation needs to be built to fill gaps.

 <!--more-->